StackStorm/st2contrib/packs/salt/README.md

 ### Actions

 Saltstack runner/execution module function calls are represented as Stackstorm actions.
-Considering Saltstack's [`test` execution module](http://docs.saltstack.com/en/2014.7/ref/modules/all/salt.modules.archive.html#module-salt.modules.archive), every function would be exposed as an Stackstorm action.
+Considering Saltstack's [`archive` execution module](http://docs.saltstack.com/en/2014.7/ref/modules/all/salt.modules.archive.html#module-salt.modules.archive), every function would be exposed as an Stackstorm action.

 Stackstorm actions for this pack are namespaced relative to their Saltstack NetAPI client name and module name.
 Thus having the form: